hashicorp/consul/middleware/kubernetes/README.md

 * Additional features:
 	* Reverse IN-ADDR entries for services.
 (Is there any value in supporting reverse lookup records?) (need tests, functionality should work based on @aledbf's code.)
-	* How to support label specification in Corefile to allow use of labels to indicate zone?
-(Is this even useful?)
+	* (done) ~~How to support label specification in Corefile to allow use of labels to indicate zone?
 For example, the following configuration exposes all services labeled for the "staging" environment and tenant "customerB" in the zone "customerB.stage.local":

 			kubernetes customerB.stage.local {
 				# Use url for k8s API endpoint
 				endpoint http://localhost:8080
-				label "environment" : "staging", "tenant" : "customerB" }
+				labels environment in (staging),tenant=customerB
+			}

-	  Note: label specification/selection is a killer feature for segmenting test vs staging vs prod environments.
+	  Note: label specification/selection is a killer feature for segmenting test vs staging vs prod environments.~~ Need label testing.
 	* Implement IP selection and ordering (internal/external).
 Related to wildcards and SkyDNS use of CNAMES.
 	* Flatten service and namespace names to valid DNS characters. (service names